Master's Degree Student Outcomes

 Outcome #2 - Plan and implement a project.

-- The student will identify the appropriate management principles necessary to complete a business plan, evaluate supply chains, and produce project plans.
+The student will identify the appropriate management principles necessary to complete a business plan, evaluation supply chains, and produce project plans.

 Outcome #3 - Analyze and develop a human relations strategy.

-- Students will investigated union operations and labor relations within the industrial enterprise.
+Students will investigate union operations and labor relations within the industrial enterprise.

 Outcome #4 - Demonstrate the ability to communicate effectively.